kevinpollet/tlsmux/README.md

 The `TLSHandler` struct is a `Handler` implementation allowing to terminate the TLS connection with the configured `tls.Config`.
 Thus, the `net.Conn` parameter of a `TLSHandler` if of type `tls.Conn`.
 Implementations are responsible for closing the connection.

+The `TLSHandlerFunc` type is an adapter to allow the use of ordinary functions as a `TLSHandler`.

 ```go
 cfg := &tls.Config{